-Don’t be fooled, though – a salad isn’t always the healthiest option.
+Don’t be fooled, though – a salad isn’t always the most nutritious option.
 Some salad choices are packed with calories and have a high fat content.
-Creamy dressings, blue cheese, bacon and croutons are just a few examples of popular salad toppings that fall into this category and should only be eaten in moderation.
+Creamy dressings, blue cheese, bacon and croutons are just a few examples of popular salad toppings that fall into this category and that we should be mindful of.

 But sticking to healthier ingredients doesn’t mean salads have to be dull or lacking in flavour.

-AXA Health physiologist, Raj Kundhi, says: “Think of seasonal produce with a variety of different tastes, colours and textures!
+AXA Health senior physiologist and associate nutritionist (ANutr), Raj Kundhi, says: “Think of seasonal produce with a variety of different tastes, colours and textures.
 With a little inspiration, you can create a salad that’s tasty, filling and nutritionally-balanced”.